fbpx

 Always check to see if a product is safe for organic gardening before using it.
 In the USA and Canada, the most reliable way to check if a product is safe for organic gardening is to look it up in the OMRI database (from the Organic Materials Review Institute).
 Alternatively, check for the OMRI-listed logo when buying organic fertilizer at the garden center or online.
 For a quick organic garden fertilizer reference, check this list of acceptable and unacceptable products in an organic program from the Dirt Doctor.

 Totally Not Scientific Fertilizer Rule of Thumb: Most organic fertilizers are brown and look like they’re made of composted manure.
-Most synthetic chemical fertilizers are brightly coloured and look like they’re made of road salt or decorative beads.
+Most synthetic chemical fertilizers are brightly colored and look like they’re made of road salt or decorative beads.
 If it’s made of blue crystals or green beads, it’s probably not organic.

 The best organic fertilizer for a home garden

 Choosing fertilizer can be tricky unless you know what type of soil is in your garden.
 A garden soil test will give you a basic idea of the nutrients that your garden soil is lacking.
-It’s also nice to know what type of plants you’ll be growing as different plants have different nutrient needs.
+It’s also nice to know what type of plants you’ll be growing, as different plants have different nutrient needs.

 Either send a sample of your garden soil to a lab for analysis or use a quick at-home test kit.
 In the USA, your local extension office may offer soil testing.
 The soil test will help you make an informed decision about the nutrients that your soil is lacking.
 It’s hard to shop for organic fertilizer without knowing what you’re looking for.
 Your garden’s soil nutrient information is very affordable data that is well worth it (especially if you end up needing less fertilizer than you thought!).